 St. Ann's Warehouse

-St. Ann’s Warehouse built its new home in the 1860 Tobacco Warehouse along Brooklyn Bridge Park in DUMBO.
-The state of the art theater has gained international recognition with for its ability to adapt in multiple configurations allowing for complete flexibility.
+The theater's new 25,500 square foot home is in the 1860 Tobacco Warehouse adjacent to Brooklyn Bridge Park.
+The state-of-the-art theater has gained international recognition for its ability to adapt in multiple configurations allowing for complete flexibility.

-The entry vestibule is a double height space to maintain the view of the Brooklyn Bridge where people historically posed for photos.
+The entry vestibule is a double height space to maintain views of the Brooklyn Bridge, where people historically posed for photos.

 All program other than the theater was placed in a volume along the center wall separating the rectangle from the triangle.
 This allows for all of the perimeter walls to remain exposed.

-There are three primary materials in addition to the existing brick: plywood, concrete, and blackened steel.
+There are three primary materials used in addition to the existing brick: plywood, concrete, and blackened steel.

 A catwalk was hung from the new steel structure that defined the theater space.
 The continuous catwalk provides complete flexibility for the new performance space.